DylanSp/faust-lang/docs/random_notes.md

 - implication should either be a keyword or a different symbol than `=>`, to avoid confusion with other languages' arrow functions
   - Possible alternate symbol: `~>`?
   - Having an `implies` keyword probably makes the most sense.
+- probably use `external`/`internal` for struct invariants - `external` are only checked on calling/returning from public methods, `internal` are checked on calling/returning _all_ methods.
+Using `private` might imply that those invariants are only checked on private methods.
 - Variable names in pre/post-conditions
   - `requires`/`ensures` blocks probably shouldn't repeat argument names, since that's just repetitious
   - `requires` expressions/blocks should have access to the same variable names as in the function definition